jpolkdata/personal-code-reference-library/README.md

-# personal-code-reference-library
+# Personal Code Reference Library

-This is a collection of code samples from various languages that I've had a need for at one time or another.
-This is meant to be used as a reference for bits of code that I may need to refer to from time-to-time.
+This is a collection of code samples from various languages that I've collected.
+These are things I've needed to reference or use from time-to-time.

+As I find a useful command/script I try to store it here for future re-usability.

+Quick hit commands are all stored within language-specific cheat sheets.
+Anything more substantial is broken out into individual scripts.